DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Related Work

-\paragraph{RL fine-tuning of diffusion models.} \citet{fan2023optimizing} first introduce a method to improve pre-trained diffusion models by integrating policy gradient and GAN training~\cite{goodfellow2020generative}.
-They use policy gradient with reward signals from the discriminator to update the diffusion model and demonstrate that the fine-tuned model can generate realistic samples with few diffusion steps with DDPM sampling~\cite{ho2020denoising} on relatively simple domains (e.g., CIFAR~\cite{cifar} and CelebA~\cite{celeba}).
+\paragraph{RL fine-tuning of diffusion models.} \citet{fan2023optimizing} first introduced a method to improve pre-trained diffusion models by integrating policy gradient and GAN training~\cite{goodfellow2020generative}.
+They used policy gradient with reward signals from the discriminator to update the diffusion model and demonstrated that the fine-tuned model can generate realistic samples with few diffusion steps with DDPM sampling~\cite{ho2020denoising} on relatively simple domains (e.g., CIFAR~\cite{cifar} and CelebA~\cite{celeba}).
 In this work, we explore RL fine-tuning especially for large-scale text-to-image models using human rewards.
 We also consider several design choices like adding KL regularization as an implicit reward, and compare RL fine-tuning to supervised fine-tuning.

 Concurrent and independent from our work, \citet{Black23train} have also investigated RL fine-tuning to fine-tune text-to-image diffusion models.
 They similarly frame the fine-tuning problem as a multi-step decision-making problem, and demonstrate that RL fine-tuning can outperform supervised fine-tuning with reward-weighted loss~\cite{lee2023aligning} in optimizing the reward, which aligns with our own observations.
 Furthermore, our work analyzes KL regularization for both supervised fine-tuning and RL fine-tuning with theoretical justifications, and shows that adopting KL regularization is useful in addressing some failure modes (e.g., deterioration in image quality) of fine-tuned models.
 For a comprehensive discussion of prior work, we refer readers to Appendix~\ref{app:sup_prior_work}.